in-the-keyhole/enterprisegpt/README.md

     git clone https://github.com/in-the-keyhole/enterprisegpt
     cd enterprisegpt
     ```
 2. Start Docker Desktop: Before you start the application, ensure Docker Desktop is running.
 Docker Desktop is an application, so you can start it like any other application on your system.
 For Linux users, Docker service can be started with `sudo systemctl start docker` or `sudo service docker start`.
 3. Setup Environment Variables: Copy the `.env.template` file and create a new file named `.env` in the root of the project.
 Update this new `.env` file with your specific values.
 4. Install the root level project dependencies with `npm install`.

-5. Run the application with npm:
+5. Run the application with Docker:
     ```bash
-    npm run start
+    docker-compose build && docker-compose up
     ```
-    The `start` script will build the Docker images and then start the Docker containers.
+    The above command will build the Docker images and start the Docker containers.

-    **Note:** The `npm run start` command will automatically run `docker-compose build` and `docker-compose up` for you.
-If you need to manually rebuild the images or restart the containers, you can still use these commands separately.

-6. If you want to refresh your Docker containers completely - taking down existing containers, rebuilding the image, and starting the containers again, you can use the `start:fresh` script:
+6. If you want to refresh your Docker containers completely, taking down existing containers, rebuilding the image, and starting the containers again, you can use the following command:
     ```bash
-    npm run start:fresh
+    docker-compose down && docker-compose build --no-cache && docker-compose up
     ```
-    > **Caution:** This command will remove all existing containers for this project and any data stored within those containers.
+    > **Caution:** This command will remove all existing containers for this project, along with any data stored within those containers.
+Use it with caution and make sure you have a backup of any important data.

 Your application should now be running.
-You can access the frontend at http://localhost:3000 and your backend at http://localhost:5000.
+You can access the client and API at the ports you specified in the `.env` file.
+By default, if you haven't made any changes in the .env file, you can access the client at `http://localhost:3000` and the API `http://localhost:5000`.

 ## Project Structure & Deployment
 This project utilizes Docker to create and manage the application's environment.
-Both the front-end and back-end services are dockerized, enabling seamless deployment and scaling.
+Both the client and API services are dockerized, enabling seamless deployment and scaling.

-The back-end service, an Express server, is straightforward to dockerize: its [Dockerfile](../react-frontend/Dockerfile) simply sets up a Node.js environment, installs the necessary packages, and starts the server.
+The API service, an Express server, is straightforward to dockerize: its [Dockerfile](../client/Dockerfile) simply sets up a Node.js environment, installs the necessary packages, and starts the server.

-The front-end service, however, requires a slightly different approach due to its use of Vite.
+The client service, however, requires a slightly different approach due to its use of Vite.
 Vite provides a development server that optimizes module loading for faster feedback during development.
 However, it's not designed to be a production server.

-To work around this, we use a multi-stage Docker build for the front-end.
-In this [Dockerfile](../react-frontend/Dockerfile) the first stage uses a Node.js environment to create a production-ready build of the React app with Vite.
+To work around this, we use a multi-stage Docker build for the client.
+In this [Dockerfile](../client/Dockerfile) the first stage uses a Node.js environment to create a production-ready build of the React app with Vite.
 In the second stage, we use an NGINX server to serve this static build.

-This approach allows the front-end service to be effectively dockerized and ensures robustness and performance in production.
-The [docker-compose.yml](../docker-compose.yml) correctly maps the ports, with the front-end container mapped to port 3000 on your host machine.
+This approach allows the client service to be effectively dockerized and ensures robustness and performance in production.
+The [docker-compose.yml](../docker-compose.yml) correctly maps the ports, with the client container mapped to port 3000 on your host machine.

-For API calls from the front-end to the back-end, we use http://express-backend:5000 as the base URL.
+For API calls from the client to the API, we use http://api:5000 as the base URL.
 This is because Docker compose creates a default network where containers can reach each other by their service names.

-## Back-end documentation
+## API documentation
-Refer to the `express-backend` [README.md](./express-backend/README.md).
+Refer to the `API` [README.md](./api/README.md).

-## Front-end documentation
+## Client documentation
-Refer to the `react-frontend` [README.md](./react-frontend/README.md).
+Refer to the `client` [README.md](./client/README.md).

-## Custom Startup Message for the React Frontend
+## Custom Startup Message for the React Client
-Refer to the `react-frontend` README.md [Custom Startup Message for the React Frontend](./react-frontend/README.md#custom-startup-message-for-the-react-frontend)
+Refer to the `client` README.md [Custom Startup Message for the React Client](./client/README.md#custom-startup-message-for-the-client)

 ## Contributing
 Created and maintained by Keyhole Software on [github](https://github.com/in-the-keyhole).